Table of Contents

 If you want to create a directory of your users, Profile Builder Pro’s User Listing add-on lets you create a front-end member directory with user profiles.

-To use it, first go to Profile Builder → Add-Ons from the WordPress admin panel and make sure the User Listing add-on is activated.
+To use it, first I went to Profile Builder → Add-Ons from the WordPress admin panel and made sure the User Listing add-on is activated.

-Next, go to Profile Builder → User Listing and click the Add New button.
-From the User Listing Settings meta box, select the Roles to Display by ticking the checkboxes.
-For example, if you want to display a list of vendors only, you’d tick the checkbox next to Vendor.
+Next, I went to Profile Builder → User Listing and clicked the Add New button.
+From the User Listing Settings meta box, I selected the Roles to Display by ticking the checkboxes.
+For example, I wanted to display a list of vendors only, so I ticked the checkbox next to Vendor.

-You can also configure advanced options from the same screen.
-For example, you can decide how many users to list per page, the sorting criteria, and more.
+I also configured advanced options from the same screen.
+For example, I decided how many users to list per page, the sorting criteria, and more.

-One especially useful feature here is the ability to use pre-designed templates for displaying the list of users on your site.
+One especially useful feature here is the ability to use pre-designed templates for displaying the list of users on the site.

-Click the Publish button to continue.
-Copy-paste the shortcode on the page you’d like to display the user listing on.
+I clicked the Publish button to continue.
+The, copy-pasted the shortcode on the page I wanted to display the user listing on.

 For a more detailed look at this, check out our full tutorial on how to create a WordPress member directory.

-When you’re looking for ways on how to build a website with user accounts, you might also consider restricting user access to content.
+Another thing I wanted for my website apart from the user accounts was the possibility to restrict user access to content.
 The Profile Builder Pro plugin comes with built-in options to help you restrict content based on the logged-in status or user role.

-Head over to Profile Builder → Settings → Content Restriction to get started.
-Set the Enable Content Restriction option to Yes using the dropdown.
-Once that’s done, you can choose the type of content restriction you’d like to apply and customize the content restriction messages using WYSIWYG text editors.
+So I head over to Profile Builder → Settings → Content Restriction to get started.
+I set the Enable Content Restriction option to Yes using the dropdown.
+Once that’s done, I can choose the type of content restriction I want to apply and customize the content restriction messages using WYSIWYG text editors.
 If you select the Redirect option, you can also choose to redirect users to a specific URL such as your homepage.

-The next step is to set up content restriction rules.
-Go to the page or post you’d like to restrict access to.
-Scroll down till you reach the Profile Builder Content Restriction meta box.
-From here, you can choose to restrict content to logged-in users only or selected user roles.
+The next step is to set up content restriction rules, so I went to the page I wanted to restrict access to.
+I scrolled down to reach the Profile Builder Content Restriction meta box.
+From here, I chose the user roles I wanted to grant access to my restricted page.
+All the rest will have no access to this page.

 Step #7: Create Paid Accounts Using Paid Member Subscriptions